Supplement Clarity

 Alani Nu Balance Side Effects

-Bottles of Alani Nu Balance warn people to not take if you are at risk of high blood pressure or are being treated for high blood pressure, have kidney or thyroid problems or if you're being treated for psychiatric problems, anxiety, depression, have difficulty urinating, seizure issues, or have had a stroke.
-They also state the supplement is not approved for men with prostate problems.
-The supplements are NOT intended for children.
+Bottles of Alani Nu Balance warn people not to take if they are at risk of high blood pressure or are being treated for high blood pressure, have kidney or thyroid problems, being treated for psychiatric problems, anxiety, depression, have difficulty urinating, seizure issues, or have had a stroke.

 Testimonials posted on Amazon include the following:

-Alani Nu Balance And Liver Failure?
+Does Alani Nu Balance And Liver Failure?

-Heres's a video from news station KETK NBC:
+Here's a video from news station KETK NBC:

 1. Folate